HVR88/Monochrome-Gaming-Logos/README.md

 The collection includes arcade, console, computer, publisher, category and playlist logos - comprehensive coverage of the usual, and some unusual, systems/platforms available for emulation.

-I originally started working on these to shore up missing artwork from [Pegasus Frontend](https://pegasus-frontend.org/) and [GameOS](https://github.com/PlayingKarrde/gameOS) theme, as I'm a big fan and would very much like to see both succeed.
+I originally started working on these to add missing artwork to [Pegasus Frontend](https://pegasus-frontend.org/) and [GameOS](https://github.com/PlayingKarrde/gameOS) theme, as I'm a big fan and would very much like to see both succeed.
 While I'm a regular donnor on Patreon, I'm not able to offer very much financially, so it's my hope that I can additionally contribute in other ways, through testing and now by providing more artwork, giving users more options for their collections.

 If you value this work, I'd like to make the smallest request.
-Please visit the [Pegasus Frontend](https://pegasus-frontend.org/) project, try it out on your platform of choice and if you're able, make a small contribution in some way.
-Consider financial assistance to its author, contributing code to the project or spreading the word and letting your friends or subscribers know about it.
+Please visit the [Pegasus Frontend](https://pegasus-frontend.org/) project and [GameOS](https://github.com/PlayingKarrde/gameOS), try them on your platform of choice and if you're able, make a small contribution in some way.
+Consider financial assistance to the authors, contributing code to the projects or spreading the word and letting your friends or subscribers know about them.

-Don't forget to also check out the [GameOS](https://github.com/PlayingKarrde/gameOS) theme, it provides one of the best and most polished front-end experiences for game libraries of any size.

 *There are over 620 designs and variations in the collection.*